olin/clubs/charters/Olin-Runners.md

 Weekly meetings: There will be a biweekly club-wide meeting where everyone can get together to talk, organize runs, and anyone can get information about the club and the running groups.

 ## Officers and Roles
-President (Jonathan Jacobs): Organize club-wide meetings on a regular basis and make club purchases.
+President: Organize club-wide meetings on a regular basis and make club purchases.

 ## Transition Protocol
 Every April a new president and treasurer will be elected.